furkanbakkal/Face-Detection/README.md

-# Face-Detection
+Raspberry Pi- Face Detection with OpenCV

-Raspberry Pi- Face detection with OpenCV
+You can check this link for tutorial : https://akademi.robolinkmarket.com/raspberry-pi-opencv-ile-yuz-tespit-sistemi/